Skip to main content

 • 2nd dose at 3years 4months to 5 years of age

-If you are planning to have a baby and are not immune to measles or have not been vaccinated against measles, the MMR Vaccine is recommended
+If you are planning to have a baby and are not immune to measles or have not been vaccinated against measles, or if you are unsure of your immunity status, the MMR Vaccine is strongly recommended.
+It is also recommended to delay getting pregnant until you have had the full does of the MMR vaccine.
+If you are unsure about your vaccination or immunity status, please discuss with your GP.

 Controlling the spread